 Are your products certified Organic?

 No, but many of our ingredients are certified organic, including cashews, coconut oil, coconut nectar, quinoa, and cane sugar.
 For more details on individual ingredients, please see below.

 Do you ship internationally?

 Yes!
 Please contact firstname.lastname@example.org for a shipping quote.

 What is the white stuff at the top of my Chocolate Sea Salt jar!?

 Don’t worry!
 This natural and safe-to-eat phenomenon is called “cocoa bloom.”
 This is the cocoa solids from the organic chocolate separating a bit.
 In the colder months, when the natural oils start to separate, the cocoa butter can solidify and turn white.
 If you give it a really good stir the oil will re-incorporate into the nut butter.
-If ever in doubt, please send us the jar number (on the safety tab) and a photo to firstname.lastname@example.org.
+If ever in doubt, please send us the jar number (on the safety tab) and a photo to email@example.com.

 Can I take a tour of Big Spoon Roasters?